A novel network for classification of cuneiform tablet metadata: Experiments

 \subsection{Seal and Left Side Sign}

 We also evaluate our method on the two classification tasks introduced in \cite{hagelskjaer2022deep}: detecting whether a seal is present on the tablet and determining whether written signs appear on its left side.
-The results for both tasks are reported in Tab.~\ref{tab:sealleft}.
+Examples of the left side sign are shown in Fig.~\ref{fig:obverse}.
+The results for both tasks are reported in Table \ref{tab:sealleft}.
 Point‑BERT achieves performance comparable to the method presented in \cite{hagelskjaer2022deep}.
 However, our method outperforms both baselines on all datasets and reaches 100\% accuracy on the seal‑presence task.
 This demonstrates that our network is also effective on tasks that require attention to local regions of the tablet.